UmarMTukur/alx-low_level_programming/0x0F-function_pointers/README.md

-3-op_unctions.c contains 5 functions that find the sum, differenc, product, diviosion and remainder of two numbers 3-get_op_func.c contains the function that selects the correct function to perform the operation asked by the user 3-calc.h contains all function prototypes and data structures used by the program 100-main_opcodes.c prints the opcodes of its own main function
+3-op_unctions.c contains 5 functions that find the sum, differenc, product, diviosion and remainder of two numbers 3-get_op_func.c contains the function that selects the correct function to perform the operation asked by the user 3-calc.h contains all function prototypes and data structures used by the program 100-main_opcodes.c prints the opcodes of its own main functio: